 That is what I do on my Fitbit-10K-a-day walks: I house shop.
 I unplug from my phone, and from other distractions, and tune in to the stories untold by the houses I pass.
-I am intrigued by the story every house has, it’s past and it’s present.
+I am intrigued by the story every house has, its past and its present.
 Who lives in it now, and what do they do, but most importantly, what does it look like inside?
 I have taken it one step further and added careers to the owners of these homes.
 For example, on one of the streets I frequent I am positive a witch (obviously there has to be one) lives in the house on the corner with the magical turret overlooking the neighbourhood and the windows that are never open.
 I met her once as she was sweeping her stoop while a grey cat, that wasn’t hers – she mentioned this fact twice – circled her legs purring.
 We had a nice, albeit brief chitchat.
 Continue north, and we’ll meet a bookseller, I know this because there are bookshelves that are overflowing with books in the living room and the front foyer, and there’s even a bookshelf on the front porch – I often wonder if the mail-person sometimes grabs a book while delivering the mail.
 The bookseller’s neighbour is a doctor, while a graphic designer, a drifter, and retired elementary school teacher live in the Tudor-style home turned apartment across the street.
-Eventually I’ll end up back at my house and wonder if people think the same thing as they pass on by: Are they curious about the lives and the stories being lived in this little old house?
+Eventually I’ll end up back at my house and wonder if people think the same thing as they pass on by: Are they curious about the lives and the stories being lived in this little old house of mine?
 Maybe.